arora-aditya/go-links/README.md

 ### Setup Alfred workflow

-Import the `go.alfredworkflow` package into alfred, you will need to purchase the powerpack
+Import the `setup/go.alfredworkflow` package into alfred, you will need to purchase the powerpack

 ### Setup `/etc/hosts` file